-Extreme Outreach is a new, innovative service developed by our Extreme Wheels team in response to Covid-19 and services being closed to young people overnight.
+Extreme Outreach is an innovative service developed by our Extreme Wheels team in response to Covid-19 and services being closed to young people overnight.

 The programme helped to find out their concerns and help educate them on Covid-related issues, health and wellbeing, and general advice.

 The service was relaxed and aimed at allowing the young people to speak openly without worrying about repercussions.